dannycab/phy481msu/notes/01-slides.md

 ### Electromagnetism is the foundational field theory of physics

-<p class="fragment">Think about everything you already know about electromagnetism (it's a lot already!).</p>
+Think about everything you already know about electromagnetism (it's a lot already!).

-<p class="fragment">Work with a partner to map out the electromagnetism concepts that you know and how they are related to each other.</p>
+Work with a partner to map out the electromagnetism concepts that you know and how they are related to each other.

 </section>